PoisotLab/ms_network_prediction/manuscript.md

 Depending son the type of model, the validation step is part of the training and the model will keep learning until it reaches a certain threshold based on the loss function.
 Fitting and adjusting the model can be done by adjusting the model parameters depending on the type of model (layer compositions and network structures for neural networks, number of trees and splits for tree-based models).

-Another important step in predictive modeling is feature engineering, i.e. adjusting and reworking the predictors to enable models to better uncover predictor-response relationships [@Kuhn2019FeaEng].
-For instance, this can include projecting the predictors into a principal component analysis space, and selecting only a dimensions for the modeling, as in our machine learning illustration.
-The modeling process can have a few more steps, some which worth mentioning include: exploratory data analysis, model tuning and selection, and model evaluation [@KuhnTidMod].
+Another important step in predictive modelling is feature engineering, i.e. adjusting and reworking the predictors to enable models to better uncover predictor-response relationships [@Kuhn2019FeaEng].
+For instance, this can include projecting the predictors into a principal component analysis space, and selecting only a dimensions for the modelling, as in our machine learning illustration.
+The modelling process can have a few more steps, some which worth mentioning include: exploratory data analysis, model tuning and selection, and model evaluation [@KuhnTidMod].
 Model validation will be discussed in the next section.